-- To provide opportunities for fellowship for husbands and wives of those in full time study at Trinity College.
+- To provide opportunities for fellowship for partners of those in full-time study at Trinity College.

 How is Connect run?

-Connect can only operate with the help of ALL it’s members (not just the exec)!
+Connect can only operate with the help of all its members (not just the exec)!
 There will be many opportunities to get involved in the running of Connect over the coming year with a range of tasks.
-This may be setting up a room for a meeting, giving someone a lift to an event, baking a cake, bringing snacks for children, helping organize a social, tidying up at the end of a meeting, running a children’s activity, helping to plan our program of talks each term, helping to run a home group, leading worship, helping with prayers…the list goes on!
+This may be setting up a room for a meeting, giving someone a lift to an event, baking a cake, bringing snacks for children, helping organise a social, tidying up at the end of a meeting, running a children’s activity, helping to plan our programme of talks each term, helping to run a home group, leading worship, helping with prayers…the list goes on!
 There will be something for everyone so we look forward to you getting involved!
-We have found in the past that the more you put into Connect, the more you get out of it!
+We have found in the past that the more you put into Connect, the more you get out of it.

 I took this photo of a small sapling in late March 2019 when my wife Ruth & I travelled down from West London for her interview here at Trinity.
 Ruth had yet to do her BAP but it was booked in for August and we realised it would have been difficult to sort everything out […]

 Helen Collins our tutor in Practical Theology and Director of Formation, was recently a guest on Cranmer Hall’s “Talking Theology” podcast.
 Hear her speak on “How Does Scripture Speak Into Everyday Life?”
 This is how they describe the episode: How do we connect scripture with living faithfully in the world?
 What are the habits that help the […]

 Liz Venable has led our Connect group alongside a committed team who have helped to build a really strong community this year despite all of the restrictions we’ve had to endure and we are truly grateful for her, Sarah, Emma, Hannah & Jon.
 From the first moment we stepped inside Trinity College on the open […]